-In Fiscal 2017, there was no material change to the nature of risks arising from foreign exchange forward contracts and related risk management.
+Aside from the Corporation entering into a bond forward sale derivative, there were no other material changes to the nature of risks arising from derivatives and related risk management in the fourth quarter of Fiscal 2018.

-For a complete description of the derivative financial instruments of the Corporation, please refer to Note 14 to the Corporation's annual audited consolidated financial statements for Fiscal 2017.
+For a description of the derivative financial instruments of the Corporation, refer to Note 3 and Note 14 to the Corporation's audited annual consolidated financial statements for Fiscal 2018.